wikitops/kubernetes_bootcamp_exercises/fundamentals/replication.md

 ## Create

-A ReplicaSet is a Kubernetes object that can be easily managed in a YAML file.
-A ReplicaSet has to be attached to a Pod definition thanks to selectors and labels to identify which object has to be scaled.
+A ReplicaSet can be easily scaled up or down by simply updating the .spec.replicas field in a YAML file definition.
+The ReplicaSet controller ensures that a desired number of pods with a matching label selector are available and operational

 #### Exercise n°1